 First thing is to get comfortable with who you are.
 We need to be comfortable in our skin; otherwise, we’re always thinking about discomfort.
 And so long as we feel discomfort, we feel too uncomfortable, in which case, our mind will never relax enough to take on the idea that we can absolutely overcome and become anything we choose.

-how we look, and how we speak; this is us.
+Who we are, how we look and how we speak; this is us.

 There is no right or wrong anymore.